 Unplug Big Appliances

 Before you leave home, always remember to unplug big appliances first.
-The big appliances eat up a lot of electricity even when they aren’t operational.
+The big appliances consume a lot of electricity even when they aren’t operational.
 For instance, a refrigerator is a big appliance that consumes lots of electricity.
 Hence, unplugging it will surely save electricity.

 How Long Can You Use a Circuit Breaker?

-You can often use a circuit breaker for 30 to 40 years without any issues.
-However, the lifespan of a circuit breaker might get reduced due to quality and electrical events.
+You can often use a circuit breaker for 30 to 40 years without issues.
+However, the lifespan of a circuit breaker might be reduced due to quality and electrical events.

 Quality

-As you can see, if the quality of the circuit breaker’s base materials is low, the lifespan will get reduced remarkably.
-This is a factor that we can’t control, and these low-quality circuit breakers are cheaper than usual.
+As you can see, if the quality of the circuit breaker’s base materials is low, the lifespan will be reduced remarkably.
+We can’t control this factor, and these low-quality circuit breakers are cheaper than usual.

 Electrical Events